MicrosoftDocs/azure-devops-docs/docs/test/overview.md

 <a id="parameters" />

-## Manage shared parameters and the test cases they reference
+## Manage shared parameters across many test cases

 Teams use the [Parameters](repeat-test-with-different-data.md) hub, to define and manage parameters shared across test cases.
 Shared parameters provide support for repeating manual tests several times with different test data.
 For example, if your users can add different quantities of a product to a shopping cart, then you want to check that a quantity of 200 works just as well as a quantity of 1.